 How to Be a Traveling Nurse: Find a Recruiter You Click With

 If you don’t click with the first recruiter you connect with, but you like everything else about the agency, you can always change.
+Travel nurse agencies are well-equipped with a diverse team of recruiters, ensuring they can match you with someone whose communication style and approach better align with your needs and career aspirations.
 Just send a note to your recruiter’s manager or call into the main number and you’ll be connected with a new recruiter.
 Recruiters understand that not all relationships are a good fit.

 How to Become a Traveling Nurse: Decide Where You Want to Go

 The next step is the fun one—deciding where you want to go.
-Do you have a specific request, down to the hospital and unit you want to work in?
+Do you have a specific request, down to the hospital and unit you want to work in where you can best apply your nursing skills?
 If so, understand that your assignment might take longer to come up with such specific travel nurse requirements.

 Are you looking for a big city, a small town or anything in between?
 Warm climate or cold?
-These are all questions to ask yourself before you chat with your recruiter.
+These are all questions to ask yourself before you chat with your recruiter about travel nurse jobs.

 Some travelers create a bucket list of all the places they want to see and experience.
 If you’re just traveling, this is a great idea, but remember to be flexible with your first assignment.
 The first travel nurse job is the hardest to snag, so if you remain flexible with your requirements, you’ll be more likely to get a good assignment right off the bat.
 Once you have one job under your belt, you may be able to get a job without even going through a stressful interview.